dullroar/miki/README.rst

 ::

-  $ cd /place/where/you/downloaded/or/cloned/the/three/files
+  $ cd /place/where/you/downloaded/or/cloned/the/files
   $ cp mwk newmeta ~/bin/. # Or wherever you keep your shell scripts.
   $ cd ~/bin
   $ chmod ug+x mwk newmeta # Make them executable.

-* Copy the makefile to your wiki.
+* Copy the ``makefile``, and two starter files, to your wiki.

 ::

-  $ cd /place/where/you/downloaded/or/cloned/the/three/files
+  $ cd /place/where/you/downloaded/or/cloned/the/files
-  $ cp makefile $MWK/.
+  $ cp makefile mdStarter.md rstStarter.rst $MWK/.

-* Optional, but recommended: Copy the ExampleWiki to your wiki, for something to start with.
+* Optional, but recommended: Copy the ``ExampleWiki`` to your wiki, for something to start with.

 ::